 While the makers thought they were developing their version of an online multiplayer game, PlayerUnknown’s Battlegrounds, better known as PUBG, became a phenomena upon its release in 2017.
 The game was published by the PUBG Corporation, a part of the South Korean video game conglomerate, Bluehole.

 As of now, the game has been downloaded more than 200 million times from Google’s Play Store and Apple’s App Store combined.
 Even though this mammoth figure does not include China, suffice to say that having more than 200 million downloads is a feat only a few get to rejoice about.
 The game also boasts around 30 million daily active players.
 The game’s closest competitor is Fortnite, but PUBG commands 43% more revenue than Fortnite.

 It was in December of 2018 that the makers of PUBG thought about delighting users of older versions of smartphones by launching a lite version of the immensely successful game.
 This time around, it’s the turn of the Glorious PC Gaming Master Race to cheer in a high-pitched voice since PUBG has released a lite version of the game for PCs too!

 Better yet, the game does not require high-end graphics and computation power to run.
 It was developed specifically keeping PCs with low specs in mind.
 Talk about a double delight!
 If you’re unable to play PUBG in your region due to the unavailability of ports, port forward with PureVPN’s port forwarding add-on.

 How to Play PUBG PC Lite Outside Thailand from Anywhere?

-Although the lite game is available in beta version, we can bet our lives that it won’t deter any PC user from downloading it.
+Although the lite game is available, we can bet our lives that it won’t deter any PC user from downloading it.
 If anything, the makers of the game themselves, presumably, don’t want all the PC gamers to get their hands on the lite version at the same time since they have only made the lite PC version of the game available in Thailand only.